TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/FM/GFSK/Transceiver/HC-12/README.md

 <img src="images/433_Extension_HC-12_top_t.png" width="60%" height="60%">

 > [!TIP]
 > Always operate this device *with an antenna*.
-If you don’t have a designated antenna, a simple *17.3 cm* wire will work.
+If you don’t have a designated antenna, a simple *17.3 cm* wire will do.
 Operating without an antenna can irreversibly damage the RF unit.

 ### Interface